Search

 Dryopteris marginalis

-Eastern woodfern or marginal woodfern
+eastern woodfern or marginal woodfern

-The leathery leaves of Dryopteris marginalis are a beautiful addition to the woodland garden and can form a lovely an easy to maintain groundcover.
+The leathery leaves of Dryopteris marginalis are a beautiful addition to the woodland garden and can form a lovely and easy to maintain groundcover.
 A sturdy east coast native, it forms a tidy clump that will not spread and is very tolerant of dry shade conditions once it has established.
 Marginal wood fern is often found in shaded crevices of rocky ledges and bluffs from Newfoundland to Georgia, west to Oklahoma and Minnesota.

 Height